nemoitis/ChatParser/readme.md

 | url (required)  | str  | None    | URL of an image file         |
 | list (optional) | bool | False   | Determines the output format |

-### GUI Mode

-To run as the GUI run `python ui.py` from your terminal.
-You'll see the private and public URL in the terminal output.
-Hit the URL and it will open the user interface.

-> [!IMPORTANT]
-> Full dependencies should be installed using `requirement.txt`

 ## Deployment